polkadot-developers/polkadot-docs/develop/parachain-devs/get-started/polkadot-sdk/get-started-psdk.md

 ## Introduction

-The Polkadot SDK is a powerful toolset designed to facilitate building on the Polkadot network.
+The Polkadot SDK is a powerful and versatile developer kit designed to facilitate building on the Polkadot network.
 It provides the necessary components for creating custom parachains, connecting them to Polkadot, and taking advantage of Polkadot's shared security.
 Whether you're building a standalone chain or deploying a parachain, this SDK equips developers with the libraries and tools needed to manage runtime logic, compile the codebase, and utilize the network's core features like staking, governance, and cross-chain communication.

 !!! danger "Not Production Ready"
     This section is under construction.
 Expect frequent changes.